pjabardo/CurveFit.jl/README.md

 ## Generic interface

-When different types of curve fits can be used, a common interface may be used.
+When different types of curve fits can be selected, a common interface is an interesting feature.
 For each type of curve fitting, a corresponding `type` is defined.
 The generic function `curve_fit`  performs the curve fitting and the function `apply_fit` uses the object returned by `curve_fit` to calculate the approximation.

-The following types are defined in this package:
+The following fitting types are defined in this package:
  * `LinearFit`
  * `LogFit`
  * `PowerFit`